Ke'Bryan Hayes Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.04 team ERA that ranks 11th among all MLB pitching staffs.
+- The Cubs' 3.98 team ERA ranks 11th across all MLB pitching staffs.

-- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (72 total, one per game).
+- Cubs pitchers combine to give up 72 home runs (one per game), the second-fewest in the league.

-- The righty last pitched on Friday against the Pittsburgh Pirates, when he threw six innings, allowing two earned runs while giving up four hits.
+- In his most recent outing on Friday against the Baltimore Orioles, the righty went five innings, allowing two earned runs while surrendering five hits.

+- The 33-year-old has put together a 3.18 ERA and 5.1 strikeouts per nine innings across five games this season, while allowing a batting average of .226 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.